 What Covid-19 Safety protocols are in place?

-San Juan Cruises is following Covid-safety guidelines including requiring masks indoors (except when eating or drinking), masks outdoors when six-foot distancing is not possible, contact-less check-in, increased sanitation, and more.
+San Juan Cruises is following a variety of Covid-safety guidelines.
 Visit whales.com/covid-19-safety/ for a full list of safety measures.

 Can we bring food?